neumino/neumino.github.io/movies.md

-### Arkansas
+### The Half of It
-*Released on 2020-05-05, vote average 6*
+*Released on 2020-05-01, vote average 7.4*

-Kyle and Swin live by the orders of an Arkansas-based drug kingpin named Frog, whom they&#39;ve never met.
-But when a deal goes horribly wrong, the consequences are deadly.
+Shy, straight-A student Ellie is hired by sweet but inarticulate jock Paul, who needs help wooing the most popular girl in school.
+But their new and unlikely friendship gets tricky when Ellie discovers she has feelings for the same girl.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/y4-Y2KIDNmE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/B-yhF7IScUE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>